fhoang7/data-facts/README.md

-# electionfraud
+# Data Driven Facts
-Attempting to debunk common election fraud claims as I see them online with data science and statistical analysis techniques.
+Attempting to debunk "fake news" claims as I see them online with data science and statistical analysis techniques.